Contractor Pollution Liability Insurance: Do You Need It?

 Contractor pollution liability coverage is a policy for contractors that protects them against lawsuits and damages resulting from environmental threats or pollutants because of their projects.

-What Options Do I Have for CPL Policies?
+What Options Do I Have for Contractor Pollution Liability Policies?

 Citizens General explains “pollution liability coverage can be offered on a project basis or as a blanket program.”
-These options are not the same.
-It is important to understand the difference.
+It is important to understand the difference between these options.
 Let us take a brief look at each one.

 - Project Basis: These policies provide coverage for pollutants and accidents that harm the environment during the project period.
 These policies can include tail coverage.